Special equipment: stovetop smoker and a very sharp large knife

 The seitan will keep for 2 days, covered and refrigerated.
 Wrap the seitan squares separately in plastic wrap, then enclose them in a resealable plastic bag and freeze them up to 1 week, if desired.

 Prepare a stovetop smoker according to the manufacturer's instructions.
 Smoke the tempeh over medium heat for 40 minutes, or until it is golden brown.
 Cool the tempeh.
+Preheat the oven to 350 degrees F.

 Line 2 heavy large baking sheets with aluminum foil.
 Lightly coat the foil with 2 teaspoons of oil.
 Using a very sharp large knife, cut the tempeh lengthwise into 1/8-inch-thick strips.
 Arrange the tempeh strips in a single layer over the prepared baking sheets.
 Brush 2 teaspoons of oil over the tempeh strips.
 Bake the tempeh strips for 20 minutes, turning the strips after 10 minutes and brushing them with the remaining 2 teaspoons oil, or until they are crisp and golden brown.